cisco-en-programmability/terraform-provider-dnacenter/README.md

 Otherwise change the values accordingly.

 ->NOTE:
-It is important to verify that the architecture of your operating system in the file [MakeFile](./Makefile)
+It is important to check the architecture of your operating system in the file [MakeFile](./Makefile)

 To use this provider, copy and paste this code into your Terraform configuration.
 Then, run terraform init.